Paul Goldschmidt Player Props: Cardinals vs. Rockies

 Paul Goldschmidt At The Plate

+- He has hit a long ball in one of 11 games, and in 2% of his plate appearances.

-- In three games this season, Goldschmidt has picked up an RBI, with more than one RBI once.
+- In four games this year (36.4%), Goldschmidt has picked up an RBI, including two games with multiple runs batted in.

-- He has scored in five games this season (50.0%), but has had no multi-run games.
+- He has scored at least once six times this year (54.5%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.